MockBukkit/MockBukkit/.github/pull_request_template.md

 State the changes of the pull request here.

 # Checklist
+The following items should be checked before the pull request can be merged.
+- [ ] Version number updated in `settings.gradle`.
+- [ ] Unit tests added.
+- [ ] Code follows existing code format.

+# Info on creating a pull request
 Before the pull request can be accepted, the version number stored in settings.gradle should be updated.
 MockBukkit uses semantic-versioning (https://semver.org/)